View Flexibility

 </script>

-is an convenient way to assign a view method as
+data-gf-click is an convenient way to assign a view method as

 the click event handler for the DOM element.
 We recommend prefixing the name of

-to make it clear an event triggers the method.
+the handler with on to make it clear an event triggers the method.
 See the

 Document Events example for more.